Daniel-Heo/realtrans/README.md

   - The summary sends the contents of the text window to OpenAI using the API KEY, receives the summarized results, and displays them.
 Because OpenAI response is slow, there may be a lot of waiting time when processing a large amount of data.

 * It is recommended to run runTransWin.py once when running for the first time.
 The model download status may not appear in Windows programs.
 *Model downloading may take a long time.
+(Usually it takes about 10 minutes for small, 30 minutes for medium, and 1 hour for large.
+If the network conditions are bad, it may take twice as long.)

 ## Hallucination Filter (Filters out results that are unrelated to the voice.)